lopei/collageview/README.md

-    .useFirstAsHeader(true) // makes first photo fit device widtdh and use full line .defaultPhotosForLine(5) // sets default photos number for line of photos (can be changed by program at runtime) .useCards(true) // adds cardview backgrounds to all photos .placeHolder(R.drawable.placeholder_photo) //adds placeholder resource
+    .useFirstAsHeader(true) // makes first photo fit device widtdh and use full line .defaultPhotosForLine(5) // sets default photos number for line of photos (can be changed by program at runtime) .useCards(true) // adds cardview backgrounds to all photos .maxWidth(100) // will resize images if their side is bigger than 100 .placeHolder(R.drawable.placeholder_photo) //adds placeholder resource
     .headerForm(CollageView.ImageForm.IMAGE_FORM_SQUARE) // sets form of image for header (if useFirstAsHeader == true) .photosForm(CollageView.ImageForm.IMAGE_FORM_HALF_HEIGHT) //sets form of image for other photos